cherti/authguard/README.md

 Configuration is done soley via commandline options:

-    Usage of ./authguard:
     -web.listen-address=":8081": address exposed to outside
     -web.proxy-to="127.0.0.1:8080": address to proxy to
     -scheme="http": scheme to use for connection to target (either http or https)

     -auth=true: use HTTP-Basic-Auth for outer connection
-      -user="authguard": user for HTTP basic auth outwards -pass="authguard": password for HTTP basic auth outwards -htpasswd="": htpasswd-file to use instead of credentials provided via -user and -pass
+    -user="authguard": user for HTTP basic auth outwards -pass="authguard": password for HTTP basic auth outwards

     -tls=true: use TLS for outer connection
     -crt="": path to TLS public key file for outer connection -key="": path to TLS private key file for outer connection

 ## Example Service-File